 Close to the Church of the Blessed Virgin Mary and next to the parking lot, you can buy a ticket at the information center – you have to buy it on the same day, it’s not possible to get it in advance.

 So after you get your ticket, a boat takes you to the park entrance in about 25 minutes.
 It’s a very scenic ride.
 However, as I walked back, I enjoyed the austere landscape without the crowds much more.

 Anyway, Skradinski Buk, the huge waterfall, is one of the most attractive features of the park.
 Bring your swimsuit – dipping and swimming are allowed.

 Skradinski Buk is a massive, clear, natural pool with high waterfalls at one end and cascades at the other.
 It is the lowest of the three sets of waterfalls formed along the Krka River.

-While in Plitvice – despite the crowds – you can walk on secluded trails where you meet like three people in one hour, here you have to follow a trail of wooden planks that are bridging the small lakes and creeks.
+While in Plitvice – despite the crowds – you can walk on secluded trails where you meet about three people in one hour, here you have to follow a trail of wooden planks that are bridging the small lakes and creeks.

 Hence, you never walk alone.

 Stop – that’s not true: If you don’t take the shuttle boat back – like almost everybody else does – you can walk instead on the trail along the Visovačko Jezero, the Visovac Lake, back to Skradin.
 This way, you have at least one to two hours to yourself; it’s you and the incredible nature and a handful of like-minded wanderers.